Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DATA AND RESULTS

 \subsection{Training}

 The table below shows the models trained and relevant variables associated with their training.
 Models were stopped early if the aforementioned early stopping criterion was met.
-If a model were stopped this way, it would revert to the epoch in which it had the highest validation accuracy.
+If a model were stopped this way, it would revert to the epoch with the highest validation accuracy.
+This ensures the trained models retain their performance and robustness for integration into the digital twin, maintaining reliability during operational use.
 Table \ref{tb:trained_models} includes information from these epochs.

 The loss and accuracy metrics of the models trained are included as Figures \ref{fig:10} and \ref{fig:11}.
 A history of the training cycle was retained for this purpose.
 Figure \ref{fig:10} depicts the training losses of each model per epoch of training, and figure \ref{fig:11} depicts the accuracy of each model per epoch trained.
-This can be used to determine how quickly and effectively the models are trained.
-High performance models were saved in case they would need to be loaded in future instances.
+These results illustrate the ability of digital twin deployable models to rapidly converge and achieve high accuracy, demonstrating their suitability for real-time deployment.
+High-performance models were saved in case they would need to be loaded in future instances.

 It can be seen that while the split-input type models performed well, the AIO input models trained poorly.
 This is likely due to a lack of feature separation, causing confusion in the model.
-This would imply that input separation improves training for a physical problem.
+This observation demonstrates the importance of preserving physical structure in the input data, a key requirement for maintaining a digital twin's fidelity to the physical reactor system.
+This would imply that input separation improves training for a physical type of problem.

 Regression models were trained using the output from the classifier most closely resembling its input.
 Early stopping criteria were applied, with the AIO regression predictors monitoring mean squared error and split input predictors monitoring loss.
 Models could be tested with the retained data after they were trained.
 The data from the regression predictor early stopping is included in Table \ref{tb:regression_predictor}.